Research types of property to buy

 Buying an established property generally means buying an older house, and maybe planning renovations and extensions.

-Before you buy an established property to renovate, ask an architect, draftsperson or builder to report on the kind of work that is possible.
+Before you buy an established property to renovate, ask an architect, draftsperson or builder to report on what renovations are possible.
+To find a registered building practitioner, visit Victorian Building Authority.

-Even if you do not intend to renovate, a building inspection before you buy can identify repairs and maintenance requirements, and estimate the cost.
+Even if you do not intend to renovate, a building inspection before you buy can help you identify repairs and maintenance requirements, and their estimated cost.
+For more information, view Inspect properties before you buy.

-If building work has been carried out on the property in the past 10 years, check if these works were registered.
-You can do this by:
+If building work has been carried out on the property in the past 10 years, check if these works were registered by:

-• checking the vendor’s statement (also known as a Section 32), which should include these details
+• checking the Section 32 statement, which should include these details

 • contacting the local council.